slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <span class="beta-indicator">BETA</span> - For access, please see [Overview of App Components](/docs/overview-of-app-components)

-To explore the capabilities of Rule Actions see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
+To explore the capabilities of Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.
 Follow the instructions outlined in the repository's `README.md` to get started.

 <hr>